What is PODD?

 • A system like any other that gets more comfortable as you become familiar

-PODD is a way of organizing a whole word and symbol vocabulary in a communication book or speech generating device to support expression and understanding of the language for people with complex communication needs.
+PODD is a way of organizing a whole word and symbol vocabulary in a communication book or speech-generating device.
+This way, expression and understanding of the language for people with complex communication needs become possible.

 There are many different types of PODDs, so the one to use will depend on their communication needs.
-Everyone has other communication preferences and abilities.
-This is why PODDs can have different formats, depending on the user's individual physical, sensory, and communication needs.
+In addition, everyone has other communication preferences and abilities.
+Therefore, PODDs can have different formats, depending on the user's individual physical, sensory, and communication needs.

 How to use PODD?

 The pragmatic branches (e.g., asking a question) used in the early and expanded function, PODDs give users a method to set the underlying intention of a message for their listeners.
 It provides communication partners context for whatever words come next.
-Early communicators do this through vocal intonation, eye gaze, and gesture.
+Communicators do this through vocal intonation, eye gaze, and gestures.
 It is one of the unique ways PODD accommodates AAC users with complex needs, physical challenges, and sensory processing differences.

 What is Verbal Referencing?